Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 Feel free to run this program on your own computer to work out the meaning of life! :smile:

-#### How to calcuelate the seed
+#### How to calculate the seed

 This simple program is quite easy to run.
-However, calcuelating the seed value was much harder.
+However, calculating the seed value was much harder.
-Because the python random number generator isnt reverable, we need to brute force the state.
+Because the python random number generator isnt reversable, we need to brute force the state.
 While this is simple to program, it takes exponentially longer to crack (based on the complexity of your output).

 For the above example, you can crack it using this small program: